-In addition to healthy eating and drinking practices, regular health check-ups are key for our children to be healthy.

-Measuring weight, height, and overall growth should form part of regular clinic visits and health check-ups for children, alongside scheduled immunisations and vitamin supplementations, which may also include regular deworming.
+tion to healthy eating and drinking practices, regular health check-ups are key for our children to be healthy.
+In gweight, height, and overall growth should form part of regular clinic visits and health check-ups for children, along the square developmentations, which may also include regular deworming.